austinsonger/AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_01_PIM.md

      ![Screenshot](../Media/Module-1/bd3d79a3-a66d-48a5-8b2e-94c18358b250.png)

 1. Click **Additional verification required.
 Click to continue**.
 You only have to authenticate once per session.
-Run through the wizard to authenticate Isabella.
+Run through the wizard to authenticate John.

      ![Screenshot](../Media/Module-1/2020-02-24_14-16-20.png)